xXNukem/SelfSupervisedEyes/README.md

 Also you can enter ``` --help ``` to see all the arguments that you can use.

 ### Demo
-If you want to make a prediction, you can use some of your trained models or download one from "HERE" (insert URL).
+If you want to make a prediction, you can use some of your trained models or download one from [here](https://1drv.ms/u/s!AlU_JdEj3rnUhfEpl0eY2Zy-1prdyQ?e=EswAvb).
 To do this, go to ./trainTest/demo.py and launch the script.
 You can use this parameters:

 | Paremeter                    | Description                                                                    | Command | Default    | Options                                                             |
 |------------------------------|--------------------------------------------------------------------------------|---------|------------|---------------------------------------------------------------------|